Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

+This pilot study was exploratory without prespecified primary or secondary endpoints and therefore results are treated as hypothesis generating.
 For ambiguity and not discussed rate analyses, we treated agent and clinician interviews as paired observations.
 Because the agent attempts all symptoms while clinicians selectively elicit those they judge relevant, direct comparison of not-discussed rates is inherently asymmetric; we therefore report not-discussed rates descriptively.
-For ambiguity rates, which were restricted to symptoms actually discussed, we compared chatbot and clinician values using Wilcoxon signed-rank tests across symptoms..
+For ambiguity rates, which were restricted to symptoms actually discussed, we compared agent and clinician values using Wilcoxon signed-rank tests across symptoms.
 Overall proportion differences were assessed using exact binomial tests.
 When stratifying by agent prompting strategy (full-script vs. sequential), we applied Mann-Whitney U tests for between-group comparisons for both rates.
 Significance was set at p < 0.05 with two-sided tests throughout.
 For sensitivity and specificity analyses, overall metrics included all available data, while per-symptom analyses were limited to symptoms with adequate sample sizes of at least five cases.
 Confidence intervals for sensitivity and specificity were calculated using Wilson score intervals.